Collaboration versus Duplication as the Model for Michigan Public Higher Education

 The state universities and the Michigan Association of State Universities have been steadfast in their opposition to legislation that seeks to authorize the state’s community colleges to offer bachelor’s degrees.
 Allowing community colleges to offer bachelor’s degrees will result in higher costs for students and taxpayers.
 In duplicating already-existing four-year programs available at the state’s public universities, community colleges will incur costs for salary and benefits of additional faculty and support staff, as well as operating costs for administration, materials and supplies, travel, information technology, meeting accreditation requirements, and providing other support services.
 Capital expenses related to equipment and facilities may also be incurred.
 Significant increases in community college tuition prices and local taxation would result from community college bachelor degree programs.
 The cost of offering these programs will be covered through tuition increases, higher local millages, and requests for higher state appropriations.
 Lower priced tuition at community colleges hides the fact that these institutions are subsidized twice by taxpayers: once through local property taxes ($619.7 million in FY2022[i]) and again through state appropriations ($437.8 million in FY2022).
 Investing future state monies in a duplicative set of bachelor’s degree programs would represent a remarkably inefficient use of taxpayer dollars

 Allowing community colleges to offer bachelor’s degrees will incur wasteful spending to address no unmet need.
 It will result in the creation of 28 additional public four-year degree granting institutions in Michigan, representing an enormous legislatively-directed expansion of institutional mission creep through a mass duplication of existing programs and services.
-In a state with a nation-leading forecasted decline in the number of high school graduates, such a profound expansion in the number of public four-year degree institutions is completely counter to good state fiscal policy.
+In a state with a near nation-leading forecasted decline in the number of high school graduates in the decade ahead, such a profound expansion in the number of public four-year degree institutions is completely counter to prudent state fiscal policy.